sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/webpagetest/index.md

 }
 ~~~

+And you override these with parameters.
+If you want to change the location, just pass <code>--webpagetest.location mylocation</code> and your new location will be used.

 ### WebPageTest scripting

 WebPageTest has scripting capability where you can automate a multi-step test (=login the user and do stuff).
 That is supported by sitespeed.io by supplying the script.
+Do like this:

-Do like this.
-Create your script file (checkout [WebPageTest documentation](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting)).
+Create your script file (checkout [WebPageTest documentation](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting) for what you can do).
 It can look something like this (wptScript.txt):

 ~~~ bash
 logData    0